 Every athlete worth their salt knows that the off-season isn’t a time to “veg” out and eat junk food.
-Sure, a few guilty pleasures here and A thorough inspection may reveal that your business requires better dust control. there won’t hurt, but the effects of overindulgence will carry over when the regular season begins.
+Sure, a few guilty pleasures here and there won’t hurt, but the effects of overindulgence will carry over when the regular season begins.
 That time off should be used to train and get in shape.
 Seasonal businesses face a similar proposition.
 It may be tempting to blow all that hard-earned cash on who know’s what, but a wise person will use the off-season to revamp their business.
 Cleaning up for another period of sales is a vital task, and among that job should be a serious dust control effort.
 There are numerous reasons why this should be a priority, and doing so can save your business from unwanted consequences.

 A Few Months Off Equals Months of Dust Buildup